Drake Bell found safe after being reported missing in Florida

-Authorities in Daytona Beach say they are in contact with former Nickelodeon star Jared Bell, also known as Drake Bell, after he was reported missing.
+Authorities in Daytona Beach, Florida, say they are in contact with former Nickelodeon star Jared Bell, also known as Drake Bell, after he was reported missing.

 “Mr. Bell is safe,” the Daytona Police Department stated.

-Police did not say where Bell, 36, had been since he was last seen on Wednesday night.
+Police did not say where Bell, 36, had been since he was last seen Wednesday night.

 The initial post by the police gained a lot of attention on social media, which prompted the department to assure readers that the post was legitimate.